-When tweaking the power supply, you must set P2 to its upper most level.
+When tweaking the power supply, you must set potentiometer P2 to its upper most level.
 Then fine tune the maximum output voltage to 50V by P3.
-Since the current sensing resistor (R24) is in a low side configuration, the differential amplifier must correct for the voltage drop it makes when the power supply is loaded.
+Since the current sensing resistor (R24) is in a low side configuration, the differential amplifier must correct for the voltage drop it makes when power supply is loaded.
 This is why the reference voltage generator is connected to the (-) terminal of the power supply and not ground terminal.
-By connecting the reference voltage generator in such way, it allows it to drift up or down by the same amount of voltage the current sensing resistor creates as a voltage drop.
+By connecting the reference voltage generator in such a way, it allows it to drift up or down by the same amount of voltage the current sensing resistor creates as a voltage drop.
 Therefore it keeps the output steady through the load.

 CURRENT LIMITING CIRCUITRY:

 As it is, the protection is set to enable at 5.3A.
 With an adjustable value for R11, you can set the protection at any level up to maybe 6-7A without compensating the circuit for increase in power.
 When the protection is ON, T3 drops the voltage at its collector, thus creating an appropriate potential difference through the diode D7.
 At this point it starts stealing some of the biasing voltage of T4.
-By dropping the base voltage of T4, the output voltage drops sufficiently to keep the current through the load constant.
+By dropping the base voltage of T4, output voltage drops sufficiently to keep the current through the load constant.

 Hope this project will be useful to you guys 🙂 Do post your questions/ feedback in the comment box below.
 Happy DIY making 🙂